podgorskiy/DareBlopy/README.md

 The downside of **TFRecords** is that it's **TensorFlow** only.

 A much simpler, yet still effective solution is to store data in **ZIP** archive with zero compression.
-However, using **zipfile** package from standard library can be slow, since it is implemented purely in **Python** and in certain causes unnecessary data copying.
+However, using **zipfile** package from standard library can be slow, since it is implemented purely in **Python** and in certain cases can cause unnecessary data copying.

 That's precisely the reason behind development of **DareBlopy**.
 In addition to that it also has such features as: